gem/oq-engine/doc/convergency-of-the-gmfs.rst

 Previously we discussed the concept of effective realizations and logic tree reduction.
 All we said was correct for the case of classical calculations.
-However, in the case of event based calculations there is an additional complication:
+However, in the case of an event based calculation there is an additional complication:

-*because of the stochasticity of the rupture-generation process, a tectonic region type which contains sources, could produce zero ruptures*.
+*because of the stochasticity of the rupture-generation process, a tectonic region type which contains sources could still produce zero ruptures*.

 In other words, depending on the parameters of the calculation, notably the investigation time and the number of stochastic event sets, a logic